igrowbeards/rpg/checks.md

 ------------

 All skills have a root attribute.
 The root attribute determines the type of die you roll while your rank in the skill determines the number of dice you roll.
-The maximum amount of skill points is five.
+The maximum amount of skill points is four.

 Opposed Rolls